DadvaiahPavan/StockSense_AI/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-## Detailed Documentation

-For a comprehensive explanation of the project architecture, implementation details, and how each feature works, please see the [Project Report](project_report.md).

 ## License

 MIT